mmazzarolo/react-native-universal-monorepo/README.md

 This monorepo uses [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [TypeScript](https://www.typescriptlang.org/) to support a modular React Native project.

-To reduce redundancy, most package managers employ some kind of hoisting scheme to extract and flatten all dependent modules, as much as possible, into a centralized location.
-Yarn workspaces store the flattened dependencies in a `node_modules` directory in the project root and makes it accessible to the workspace packages by symlinking the libraries in the packages' `node_module` directory.

-While it might appear that we can access all modules from the project’s root `node_modules`, the reality is that build processes sometimes aren't able to traverse symlinks.
-This problem is especially prominent in React Native apps, where both the [metro bundler](https://github.com/facebook/metro/issues/1) and the native code can't follow symlinks.

-A common way to solve this issue in React Native monorepos, is to configure the metro bundler and the native layer to use the project's root `node_modules` directory instead of the package's one.
-While this approach ensures you gain all the benefits of the hoisting process, it introduces a few complexities:
-- Each time you update React Native (or a library that requires native linking), you must also update (or at least keep in sync) the native code with the root project's `node_modules` directory.
-To me, this process has always seemed error-prone, because you're dealing with multiple languages and build-tools.
-- Suppose your packages need different versions of React Native (or of a library that requires native linking).
-In that case, you can't easily ensure it will be installed in a specific location (unless you give up the hoisting mechanism) — adding even more complexities to the table.

-For these reasons, React Native Universal Monorepo uses a different approach, fully embracing [Yarn's `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/).

-Of course, this comes with drawbacks.
-The most obvious one is that nohoist modules could be duplicated in multiple locations, denying the benefit of hoisting mentioned above.
-Therefore, we'll keep `nohoist` scope as small and explicit as possible, targeting only problematic libraries.

-Thanks to nohoist, we can avoid making changes to the native code, and we can keep the monorepo configuration in the JavaScript land.
-This means we can even [extract common metro and webpack settings in a workspace package](https://github.com/mmazzarolo/react-native-universal-monorepo/tree/master/packages/build-tools/src) to share them easily across the entire project.

-Additionally, different platforms can use different versions of React Native (and native libraries), favoring incremental updates instead of migrating the entire project.
+The core idea is to isolate the JavaScript app code from the platform configurations (native code + the app bundlers like Metro and Webpack).
+This isolation happens by using different [workspaces](https://classic.yarnpkg.com/en/docs/workspaces/): We have an `app` workspace for the JavaScript app code, a `mobile` workspace for the React Native mobile configuration, a `macos` workspace for the React Native macOS configuration, and so on.

+We fully embrace [Yarn `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/) to allow using different versions of React Native on each platform (which is recommended but not required), simplifying the adoption of new React Native updates.
+Thanks nohoist, each platform workspace (`mobile`, `macos`, etc.) can depend on any React Native version, regardless of what version the other platform workspaces are using.
+For example, we can use `react-native@0.65` on the mobile app and `react-native@0.63` on the macOS app — as long as the JavaScript app code supports both versions.
+This approach promotes gradual React Native updates over updates in lockstep.

+For more details, check out ["Running React Native everywhere: Yarn Workspaces monorepo setup"](https://mmazzarolo.com/blog/2021-09-12-running-react-native-everywhere-monorepo/).

-> Please notice that I'm not saying this is the _right_ way to do React Native monorepos.
-It's just an approach that I enjoy using.
+> ⚠️ Please notice that I'm not saying this is the _right_ way to do React Native monorepos.
+This is just an approach that I enjoy using on larger codebases :)

 ## Supported platforms

-- Android (React-Native 0.65)
+- Android (React Native 0.65)
-- iOS (React-Native 0.65)
+- iOS (React Native 0.65)
-- Windows (React-Native 0.65)
+- Windows (React Native 0.65)
-- MacOS (React-Native 0.63)
+- MacOS (React Native 0.63)
-- Web (React-Native 0.65)
+- Web (React Native 0.65)
-- Web - Browser Extension (React-Native 0.65)
+- Web - Browser Extension (React Native 0.65)
-- Web - Electron (React-Native 0.65)
+- Web - Electron (React Native 0.65)

 ## Getting started

+You can use this repo as a boilerplate, removing the workspaces of platforms that you don't need, or you can create this setup from scratch if you want to fully understand how it works.

+### Using this repository as a boilerplate

 1. Clone the repository: `git@github.com:mmazzarolo/react-native-universal-monorepo.git`
 2. Run yarn install `cd react-native-universal-monorepo && yarn`

-### How to create this setup from scratch
+### Create this setup from scratch

-🚧 I'm working on a blog post to explain how to create this monorepo structure from scratch:  __[Running React Native everywhere](https://mmazzarolo.com/blog/2021-09-11-running-react-native-everywhere/)__
+Step by step tutorial on creating this repository from scratch:

 - [Overview](https://mmazzarolo.com/blog/2021-09-11-running-react-native-everywhere/)
 - [Yarn Workspaces monorepo setup](https://mmazzarolo.com/blog/2021-09-12-running-react-native-everywhere-monorepo/)